archer-65/personal-website/content/posts/Emacs.md

 [Protesilaos Stavrou](https://protesilaos.com/)
 : is a gold mine, he's a very clever and wonderful person.
-I appreciate his verbose explanations about any kind of magic trick he do with Emacs.
+I appreciate his verbose explanations about any kind of magic trick he does with Emacs.

 [Mike Zamansky](https://www.youtube.com/user/mzamansky)